 Base salary is competitive for the Bay Area AI market, though multiple sources suggest it's not always the highest offer a candidate will receive.
 Companies like OpenAI and Anthropic can match or exceed on guaranteed cash.
 Where Perplexity differentiates is on the equity side.

 Equity is the headline draw.
 As one of the fastest-appreciating private companies in tech, Perplexity stock has been a significant wealth-creation vehicle for early and mid-stage employees.
-The company has raised at increasingly high valuations — the ~$20B number represents massive growth from even two years ago.
+The company has raised at increasingly high valuations — the ~$21.2B post-money set in the Series E-6 round represents massive growth from even two years ago.
 For engineers who joined early, the paper gains are substantial.
 For new hires, the question is whether the growth trajectory continues.

 Benefits include comprehensive health, dental, and vision coverage, along with standard Bay Area startup perks: meals at the office, equipment budgets, and professional development stipends.
 Nothing that would stand out in a comparison with other well-funded AI startups, but nothing notably missing either.
 The emphasis is clearly on equity and impact rather than lifestyle perks.